-Tierney being released pending appeal on DUI manslaughter case
+Tierney being released pending appeal on manslaughter case

 Red Lion football remembers two teammates killed in crash (2015)